mecid/mecid.github.io/_posts/2021-05-04-chaining-publishers-with-combine-framework-in-swift.md

 > To learn more about designing API with Combine publishers, take a look at my "[Designing API using Combine framework](/2021/04/07/designing-api-using-combine-framework/)" post.

-In the *SearchViewModel* initializer, we use the *flatMap* operator to pass the value of query publisher to and generate a new search publisher using the provided query.
+In the *SearchViewModel* initializer, we use the *flatMap* operator to pass the value of query publisher and generate a new search publisher using the provided query.
 Then we use the *assign* operator to save the result of the search operation in the repos property.

 ```swift
 struct ContentView: View {